Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 You MAY use simple models to estimate embodied emissions; however, you SHOULD use the most granular data possible and ideally emissions data from a devices life cycle analysis when calculating your embodied carbon.

 ### Preset List for Baselines
 [placeholder]

+### Lab-based alternatives to Real-world measurements
+The goal is to calculate how much `C` is emitted per **one unit** of `R`.
+This is the carbon intensity of your software with respect to `R`.

+First, you decide on your baseline unit, your choice of `R`.
+Then you calculate how much `C` is emitted per unit of `R`.

+You MAY achieve this by measuring the total real-world carbon emissions of your component `C` over a time period and dividing by the number of `R` units in the same time period to get `C` per `R`.
+For instance, you may measure data regarding the real-world usage of your application "in the wild" and then divide by the number of users serviced in the same time period to get `C` per `User`.

+Or, you MAY model what one unit of `R` looks like and measure the total `C` for executing one unit of `R` in a controlled lab environment.
+For instance, you may create a benchmark application that models a `User` interacting with your application and then measure the `C` emitted per run of that benchmark.
+The result is still a `C` per `User`.

+You MAY need to use a mixture of both for some components in your application using real-world measurements and for others using a lab-based model of `R`.
+However, you MUST use a consistent choice of `R` across all your components.

 ## Core Characteristics